groegercesg/QueryBridge/STATUS.md

 # STATUS

-**Overall Note:** "Done" means that Automatic correctness checking has passed for the given query
+**Overall Note:** "Done" means that Automatic correctness checking has passed for the given query (that has is the exact TPC-H query, save for Order and Sort)

-Q1   ->  Done | Needs AVG Support
+Q1   ->  Done

-Q2   ->  Done | Needs MIN Support
+Q2   ->  Done

 Q3   ->  Done